-Mr. Perks has been a portfolio manager of the Fund since

-2019, providing support to the lead portfolio managers as needed.
-He joined Franklin Templeton in 1992.
+Ms. Kenney has been a portfolio manager of the Fund since October 2022, providing support to the lead portfolio managers as needed.
+She joined Franklin Templeton in 2010.

 As co-lead portfolio managers of the Fund, Messrs.
 Nelson and Tollette are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
 They have equal authority over all aspects of the Fund's investment portfolio, including, but not limited to, the implementation of the Fund's asset allocation strategy, purchases and sales of individual securities, portfolio risk assessment, and the management of daily cash balances in accordance with anticipated investment management requirements.
 The degree to which each portfolio manager may perform these functions, and the nature of these functions, may change from time to time.
+Ms. Kenney provides the Fund with research and advice on the purchases and sales of individual securities, and portfolio risk assessment.